Overview

 A boiled Japanese taro corm with moderate starch, potassium, and soluble fiber after cooking

-- Boiled taro is safer and easier to digest than raw taro because cooking reduces oral irritation from calcium oxalate.
-It remains a starchy food
+Boiled taro is safer and easier to digest than raw taro because cooking reduces oral irritation from calcium oxalate.
+It remains a starchy food So it should be portioned within the carbohydrate component of a meal.

 Pros